 We believe our Conservatory’s strong dance curriculum and excellent faculty gives our students the highest level of training in the classroom, thus, making the expense of ongoing, continuous private lessons unnecessary.
 Learn more about Conservatory Alumni→

 The Maple Conservatory does not coach competition dance teams.
 Conservatory students who wish to compete as individuals are not discouraged from doing so.
 However, the emphasis at our Conservatory is on dance training and performing in a supportive atmosphere, which nurtures confidence as well as individual success, and not on preparing for dance competitions.

 For those who are interested in competing, coaching and choreography sessions can be arranged on an individual basis.
-Our Conservatory students have successfully competed in the Youth America Grand Prix, the Prix de Lausanne, the Los Angeles Music Center's Spotlight Awards, and the Orange County Performing Artscenter's Tomorrow's Stars program.
-View our student & alumni achievements
+Our Conservatory students have successfully competed in the Youth America Grand Prix, the Prix de Lausanne, the Los Angeles Music Center’s Spotlight Awards, National Foundation for the Arts YoungArts Competition, and the Orange County Performing Arts Center’s Tomorrow’s Stars program.
+Learn more about Conservatory Alumni→

 Please contact us at (949) 669-9930 to learn more about our Conservatory classes & programs and how to enroll.
 Or stop by our location to speak with our Conservatory staff.